 6. Reporting of Protective Relay System Misoperations

-Reporting of protective relay system misoperations shall be submitted per the Regional Entity procedures.
+Reporting of protective relay system misoperations shall be submitted per the NERC Section 1600 Data Request and ERCOT Nodal Operating Guide Section 6.

-Protective relay system misoperations shall be reported in the format requested by the Regional Entity.
 The submitted data shall include all applicable protective relay system misoperations occurring on Resource Systems and at Transmission Facilities 100 kV and above.

 7. Procedures for the Review and Maintenance of Nodal Operating Guide Requirements on Disturbance Monitoring and System Protection